-Meanwhile, the idea of cooperative jamming was proposed in \cite{yener_coop}, where some of the users transmit independent and identically distributed (i.i.d.)
-Gaussian noise towards the eavesdropper to improve the sum secrecy rate.
-Cooperative jamming was used for deriving the SDoF for different networks.
-In \cite{sennur_mac}, cooperative jamming was used to jam the eavesdropper and proved that the K-user MAC with single antenna nodes can achieve $\frac{K(K-1)}{K(K-1)+1}$ SDoF.
+Meanwhile, the idea of cooperative jamming was proposed in \cite{yener_coop}, where some of the $K$--single antenna transmitters jam the eavesdropper by transmitting independent and identically distributed (i.i.d.)
+Gaussian noise to improve the sum secrecy rate.
+Cooperative jamming was then used for deriving the SDoF for different networks.
+In \cite{sennur_MAC}, cooperative jamming was used to zero the DoF decoded by the eavesdropper and prove that the MAC channel with single antenna nodes has $\frac{K(K-1)}{K(K-1)+1}$ DoF.\\

-In this paper, we study the MIMO MAC with unknown eavesdroppers' CSI at the legitimate transmitters and receiver.
-We provide a new upperbound for the achievable SDoF and determine the exact sum SDoF by providing an achievable scheme.
-We show that our scheme is optimal and that the achievable bound and the new upperbound are tight.
-Our scheme requires neither cooperation between the legitimate transmitters nor cooperation between any legitimate transmitter and the legitimate receiver, and precoding matrices and the jamming vectors are determined in distributed manner.